pierr3/TrackAudio/README.md

 - Schmid ED-137B – Perceived as clearer audio with slight distortion, emphasising lower frequencies
 - Rockwell Collins 2100 – Typical radio-like distortion, commonly used in Boeing and Airbus aircraft (resembles the "Realistic ATC Audio Effect" in the older AFV for Windows client)
 - Garrex 220 – Similar to the Schmid ED-137B, but with slightly less distortion and a greater emphasis on higher frequencies.

+### I'm having an issue auto-updating on Windows?

+There may have been an issue in the update logic that is causing your instance of TrackAudio to not be able to update.
+Please [report it](https://github.com/pierr3/TrackAudio/issues/new) with a copy of your log file, and in the meantime you should update manually using the latest version from our [releases page](https://github.com/pierr3/TrackAudio/releases).

 ### My PTT does not work on macOS